MyGitHubSite/RoboND-Project4-Follow-Me/READMe.md

 Scoring:

-To arrive at a final score we need to calculate
+To arrive at a final score we need to calculate:

     1) Scores for while the quad is following behind the target: